AlanInTsukuba/name-gender-ja/index.md

 <a id="ProgressAndPotential2019">United States Patent and Trademark Office (2019)</a>.
 Progress and Potential: A profile of women inventors on U.S. patents.
 Office of the Chief Economist, IP Data Highlights, No. 2, February 2019, https://www.uspto.gov/sites/default/files/documents/OCE-DH-Progress-Potential-2020.pdf (accessed 17 August 2021)

 <a id="WhittingtonSmithDoerr2008">Whittington, Kjersten Bunker, and Laurel Smith-Doerr (2008)</a> “WOMEN INVENTORS IN CONTEXT: Disparities in Patenting across Academia and Industry.”
 Gender and Society, 22(2):194–218.
 JSTOR, www.jstor.org/stable/27821633.
 Accessed 13 August 2021.

+<a id="YasuokaYasuoka2016">Yasuoka, Koichi, and Motoko Yasuoka (2016)</a> Nichikan Nijukokuseki no Ko no Na ni tsukaeru ninmeiyo kanji (Japanese).
+Kosekijiho, no. 744, September 2016 [accessed 20 August 2021 ] http://hdl.handle.net/2433/219442